Este conteúdo não está disponível no idioma selecionado.

 5.3.1.
 Installing networking Operators

-You must install the About the Kubernetes NMState Operator to configure a Linux bridge network for live migration or external access to virtual machines (VMs).
+You must install the Kubernetes NMState Operator to configure a Linux bridge network for live migration or external access to virtual machines (VMs).
 For installation instructions, see Installing the Kubernetes NMState Operator by using the web console.

 You can install the SR-IOV Operator to manage SR-IOV network devices and network attachments.
 For installation instructions, see Installing the SR-IOV Network Operator.